Badsender-com/LePatron.email/README.md

 ## About The Project

-**LePatron is an intuitive email builder.**

-Key features:

-- No technical skills required
-- WYSIWYG mail editor
+**LePatron is an email builder allowing to industrialize your email template production.
+Build tailor made email templates and make them available to your non-technical users.**

 ### Built With